-EPCRA, or the Emergency Planning and Community Right-to-Know Act, is an important law that dramatically affects almost all facilities that manufacture, use, or store large quantities of hazardous chemicals.
-EPCRA is also known as the community right-to-know law and as Title III of the Superfund law.
+EPCRA, or the Emergency Planning and Community Right-to-Know Act, is an important law that affects almost all facilities that manufacture, use, or store large quantities of hazardous chemicals.
 EPCRA requires organizations to adopt emergency planning procedures and requires employers to report the presence of hazardous chemicals in the workplace to certain state and local authorities.

-The community right-to-know regulations have the following three nonemergency chemical reporting components:
+The community right-to-know regulations include the following three nonemergency chemical reporting components:

 - Chemical Reporting.
-EPCRA requires reporting hazardous chemicals present at a facility that meet or exceed threshold levels by either submitting a material safety data sheet (MSDS) for each hazardous chemical or submitting a list of chemicals to state and local officials and the fire department within 3 months after becoming subject to the reporting requirements.
+EPCRA requires the reporting of hazardous chemicals present at a facility that meet or exceed threshold levels.
+Facilities must submit a safety data sheet (SDS) for each hazardous chemical or submit a list of hazardous chemicals to state and local officials and the local fire department within 3 months after becoming subject to the reporting requirements.

 - Chemical Inventory.
-Any facility that submits MSDSs or chemical lists must annually submit a chemical inventory Tier I or Tier II form to state and local officials and the local fire department.
+Any facility that submits SDSs or a chemical lists must annually submit a hazardous chemical inventory report, more commonly known as a Tier II report to state and local officials and the local fire department.
 Reports are due March 1 for the previous year.

 Failure to report regulated chemicals kept on-site can and will hurt you.
-Under EPCRA, penalties for noncompliance can range from $16,000 to $107,500 per violation per day.
+Under EPCRA, penalties for noncompliance can range be up to almost $55,000 per violation per day.